wellcomecollection/wellcomecollection.org/README.md

 ## Local development

+You can run `./scripts/setup.sh` from the root of this project to install what you need to get started.

 We use [Yarn](https://yarnpkg.com/lang/en/) to manage our external dependencies.

 We then use [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) to manage our [local, common dependencies](https://github.com/wellcomecollection/wellcomecollection.org/tree/main/common).